chan-andrew/HNL/README.md

 * Flags potential communication errors that could affect data integrity.
 * Helps ensure accurate temporal alignment for downstream analyses.

+### `ProcessStimRate.m`

+Extracts and aligns the stimulation rate from LFP data to each time‐domain sample:

+* Prompts for a BrainSense JSON file and decodes its contents.
+* Converts the raw `BrainSenseTimeDomain` struct array into a MATLAB table.
+* Adds a new `StimRateHz` column, initialized to `NaN`.
+* Parses all packet timestamps into `datetime` objects with UTC timezone.
+* For each time‐domain row, finds the matching LFP packet within ±1.5 s.
+* Splits combined LFP channel pairs (e.g. `'ZERO_TWO_LEFT,ZERO_TWO_RIGHT'`) and selects the side matching the time‐domain channel.
+* Extracts the corresponding `RateInHertz` from `TherapySnapshot.Left` or `.Right` and assigns it to `StimRateHz`.
+* Saves the updated `BrainSenseTimeDomain` table back into the base workspace for downstream analysis.

+**Usage:**
+Run `addingstimrate` in MATLAB to automatically load your JSON file and annotate `BrainSenseTimeDomain` with stimulation rates.

 ---

 ## Requirements